Give blood at Children’s Colorado

 Every year at Children's Hospital Colorado, sick and injured kids receive more than 8,000 units of lifesaving blood products.
-About 95% of that blood comes from our Blood Donor Center, thanks to generous people in our community.
+More than 95% of that blood comes from our Blood Donor Center, thanks to generous people in our community.

 How blood donation helps kids at Children’s Colorado

-Without blood donations, many critically needed procedures at Children’s Colorado would be impossible.
+Without blood donations, many critically needed procedures at our hospital would be impossible.
 Our specialists perform blood transfusions in many departments across our hospital, including our:

 Many volunteers donate blood regularly, but we can run short during a crisis or when caring for kids with special medical needs.
 Your donation helps maintain a steady, readily available supply of blood products, so every child gets the treatment they need.